Azure/azure-db-benchmarking/README.md

 The provided recipes encapsulate the workload definitions that are passed to the underlying benchmarking tool for a "1-Click" experience.
 The workload definitions were designed based on the best pratices published for the database, the SDK/connetor and the benchmakring tool.
 The recipes have been tested and validated for consistent results.

 The first version of the framework uses [YCSB](https://github.com/brianfrankcooper/YCSB), a popular open-source benchmarking tool, for performance benchmarking Cosmos DB SQL API and Mongo API.
-We intend to onboard more daatabases and benchmarking tools in the future.
+We intend to onboard more databases and benchmarking tools in the future.
 We welcome contributions.

 ## Tech Stack
 - ARM Templates